 South Devon High School pupils can now apply for a FREE travel pass if they live more than 2 miles from the College and have an earned household income of below £25,000.

-Please visit our Online Shop to purchase South Devon High School Uniform.
+Please visit our Online Store to purchase South Devon High School Uniform.

 We want pupils to take pride in their appearance, and we believe that uniform can help portray a positive student image and a shared culture around school.
-We also recognise that strict traditional uniform can present a barrier to some learners, particularly in a college environment.
-Pupils and parents also tell us that they prefer a more relaxed approach to school uniform.
+We also recognise that strict traditional uniform can present a barrier to some learners, particularly in a college environment, and that pupils and parents also tell us that they prefer a more relaxed approach to school uniform.

-At South Devon High School, the uniform consists of a polo shirt or hooded Jumper.
-We ask students to wear uniform when it is appropriate to do so, and clear guidance will be given to pupils and parents.
-Examples of this include, when on employer visits or trips, during specific curriculum related activities specified by teachers, or on other occasions when representing the High School.
-Students are not required to wear their uniform at all times, in all lessons, or in and around the college at break times.
+Our “official” South Devon High School uniform consists of a polo shirt or hoodie, however at South Devon High School students may wear their own clothes and are not required to wear their uniform at all times, in all lessons, or in and around the college at break times.
+We ask students to wear uniform when it is appropriate to do so, and guidance will be given to pupils and parents, for example on employer visits or trips, during specific curriculum related activities specified by teachers, or on other occasions when representing the High School.

-- It will remain the School’s decision on the appropriateness of non-prescribed clothing
+- In the event of dispute, it will remain the School’s decision on the appropriateness of clothing.

 The following items are not permitted as part of pupils’ uniform: